rickdevera/tenable_immersion_day_labs/LabExercise-02a.md

 #### Create a Project

 1. Create a new project
-    - Name:   iac_demo_project
+    - Name:  Lab02
     - Provider: AWS

 ### Adding Repository to Project